christophercrow/ab-testing-project/README.md

 # A/B Testing and Experimentation Project

-This repository implements a robust A/B testing framework to evaluate the impact of targeted UI modifications on user behavior.
+This repository implements a A/B testing framework to evaluate the impact of targeted UI modifications on user behavior.
 The project uses Python for data extraction, SQL for querying a PostgreSQL database, and Statsmodels for statistical analysis.

 ## Project Structure